leenux/GrpcPool/README.md

 });
 ```

-Following an example of client to sync get SSL pool :
+Following an example of client to async get SSL pool :

 ```
 await Task.Run(async () =>